-GENERAL PERMIT NO. OKOOG30012 FOR UTILITY LINE ACTIVITIES IN CRITICAL RESOURCE WATERS IN OKLAHOMA
+GENERAL PERMIT NO. OKOOG30014 FOR TRANSPORTATION CROSSINGS IN CRITICAL RESOURCE WATERS IN OKLAHOMA

-In accordance with Title 33 CFR 325.5(c), as published November 13, 1986, in the Federal Register, the District Engineer (DE), U.S. Army Corps of Engineers (Corps), Tulsa District, has authorized issuance of a general permit (GP) for the construction, maintenance, repair, and protection of utility lines in Critical Resource Waters (CRWs) in Oklahoma defined as, Outstanding Resource Waters (ORWs) and their watersheds and High Quality Waters (HQWs) as identified and designated in Oklahoma Water Quality Standards (OWQS), OAC 785: Chapter 45, Appendix A. This GP is reissued pursuant to Section 404 of the Clean Water Act (33 USC 1344) and Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403).
+In accordance with Title 33 CFR 325.5(c), as published November 13, 1986, in the Federal Register, the District Engineer (DE), U.S. Army Corps of Engineers (Corps), Tulsa District, has authorized issuance of a general permit (GP) for the construction of transportation crossings in Critical Resource Waters (CRWs) in Oklahoma defined as, Outstanding Resource Waters (ORWs) and their watersheds and High Quality Waters (HQWs) as identified and designated in Oklahoma Water Quality Standards (OWQS), OAC 785: Chapter 45, Appendix A. This GP is reissued pursuant to Section 404 of the Clean Water Act (33 USC 1344) and Section 10 of the Rivers and Harbors Act of 1899 (33 USC 403).

-Scope of Work: Work authorized by this GP would be limited to activities required for the construction, maintenance, repair, and protection of utility lines and associated facilities in waters of the United States (U.S.), including adjacent wetlands, as follows:
+Scope of Work: Work authorized by this GP would be limited to activities required for the construction, expansion, modification, or improvement of linear transportation crossings (e.g., highways, railways, trails, airport runways, and taxiways) in waters of the United States (U.S.), including adjacent wetlands, provided the following: